noriakis/q2-pathway/README.md

-# q2-kegg
+# q2-pathway
-QIIME2 plugin for visualizing KEGG PATHWAY based on KO abundance table
+QIIME2 plugin for visualizing and analyzing pathway information based on gene abundances